gitbrandonvo/banking-system/readme.md

 bank.withdraw("A003",
 bank.transfer("A002", "A003", 500);

-//withdraw based on given account number & interest rate bank.withdraw("A003", bank.calculateInterest("A003", 5));
+// Withdraw based on given account number & interest rate bank.withdraw("A003", bank.calculateInterest("A003", 5));

 // Display account details after transactions